 Cons

-• You need to work on the app free features, so that app churn isn’t too high.
+• You need to work on the app's free features so that app churn isn’t too high.

-• The time and options are critical for the model.
+• Time and options are critical for the model.
 You have to provide your users with sufficient time and options to decide if they should opt for the premium version.

 Example: Runkeeper and Runkeeper Go